DariaClem/Lambda-NFA/README.md

 **Assignment**: Write an algorithm that has as input a lambda-NFA and a list of strings.
 Display YES/NO for each word, if it is accepted or not.
 If the answear is YES, display a route that can be used to reach a destination node.

 ## How to use
-We read from file date.in n (number of states), m (number of transition), m transition (start node, destination node, transition), source node, final nodes, number of strings and the strings.
+We read from file date.in:
+n (number of states), m (number of transition)

+m transition (start node, destination node, transition)

+source node

+number of final nodes, final nodes

+number of strings

+the strings.

 Lambda will be represented by '#'.